-Business 35C is a skills/performance-based class that provides students the opportunity to learn the basic and intermediate features of one of the most widely used graphic presentation programs, Microsoft Power-Point, to create common business and personal presentations.
-Students learn how to create and edit slide shows; enhance slides with sound, graphics, and animation; create and use custom templates, and prepare presentations for various types of delivery.
+Business 35C is a skills/performance-based class that provides students the opportunity to learn the basic and intermediate features of one of the most widely used graphic presentation programs, Microsoft PowerPoint, to build professional and personal presentations easily and effectively.
+Students learn how to create, edit and format slideshows; enhance slides with multimedia, graphics, and animation; create and use custom templates, themes and backgrounds, and prepare presentations for various types of delivery.
+Students are expected to have basic computer technology and Windows skills.
 May not be repeated.
 SC